WotLK Classic Demonology Warlock Guide

 Introduction

-Demonology Warlocks, unlike previous expansions, are not only one of the coolest looking specs in the game, but also extremely powerful.
-No other class compares to their AoE and their single-target is right up there with the best of them.
+Demonology Warlock, unlike previous expansions, is not only one of the coolest looking specs in the game, but also extremely powerful.
+No other class compares to their AoE, and their single-target is right up there with the best of them.

 damage-over-time abilities that must be kept up at all times, alongside major

-low enough in health (35%) you get to spam fast-casting and free
+low enough in health (35%) you get to spam fast-casting, free

 Soul Fires